Infra

 - The Payment Stream: A smart contract layer (L2) that acts as a “Streaming Payment” engine.
 Every time a node sends a gradient that reduces the global loss, micro-payments flow to their wallet.
 If they send noise, they get slashed (fined).

-- Equilibrium Discovery: You prove mathematically that “Honest Contribution” is the Nash Equilibrium of this game—cheating is always less profitable than contributing.
+- Equilibrium Discovery: We prove mathematically that “Honest Contribution” is the Nash Equilibrium of this game—cheating is always less profitable than contributing.